 • Pod members can see each other's progress

-• Enable students to ask their pod for help
+• Enable students to ask their pod members for help (direct message)

-• Chat window to include global chat room and the ability for students to direct message each-other
+• Chat app to include include global chat room

 • 300 students paid $100 for the Online Academy.